II11l/speech-assistant/docs/2modules-components-integrations.md

 - API keys stored in environment variables (.env locally, Netlify env in production)
 - Keys never exposed to client-side code
 - Added to .gitignore to prevent accidental commits
+- Git history cleaned of any sensitive data
 - Rate limiting and token restrictions to prevent abuse

 ### Error Handling